johnchd/johnchd.github.io/_posts/2024-1-26-Turning-Nothing-into-Something- - UUID's-and-IDORs.md

 		- If there is posting of comments, is there tagging of other users?
 	- Is there a subscription/follow feature where one can follow other users?

-~~Every application is different and there are plenty of more examples that can be added to this list. ~~These are a few basic examples of ways UUID's can be leaked within the application.
+These are a few basic examples of ways UUID's can be leaked within the application.
 Dig deep and strive to understand *what* the application actually does.
 By understanding what the application actually does, you'll find even more vulns (access control, info disclosure, etc).
 It's possible the application may not have any of these features, but theres still more ways UUID's can be disoovered.

-Part 2 - Content Discovery:
+### Part 2 - Content Discovery:
 - Are there any other UUID's that have populated within the HTTP history of burp?
 Consider using the bcheck for [UUID's](https://github.com/PortSwigger/BChecks/blob/main/other/uuid-detected-guid-versions.bcheck)
 - Is there any JS files?
 Parse them for any other API ep's with burp extensions like [JS Miner](https://portswigger.net/bappstore/0ab7a94d8e11449daaf0fb387431225b)
 - Is there any API calls?
 Get fuzzin!!!!! it cant hurt.